-Osaka Data Center Overview
+Osaka Data Center Campus Overview

 We’re pleased to offer all the advantages that come with choosing Vantage Data Centers.
 You’ll find a unique combination of people and technology: cooling and power that’s both sustainable and reliable; flexible room design and rigidly enforced physical security; and amenities that keep your staff happy—all backed by operational excellence at every location as we scrupulously adhere to our rigorous service and delivery standards across the globe.

-- N+1 substation at 77KV on campus
+- N+1 substation on campus at 77KV

 - Power provided by KEPCO